MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/admin-troubleshoot/get-company-news-timeline.md

 ---
-title: "Get the Company News Timeline for Dynamics 365 for phones and tablets | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01"
+title: "Get the Company News Timeline for Dynamics 365 for Customer Engagement for phones and tablets | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""
-ms.reviewer: ""